hoangsvit/eplus.dev/cmf54x8pu000302jr45mlfupx.md

 --zone us-west1-b
 ```

 12. When this finishes running, go back to the console tab.
-Navigate to **Compute Engine** &gt; **VM instances**.
+Navigate to **Compute Engine** > **VM instances**.
 You should now see three backend VMs being created by your instance group.

 ![The three backends listed on the Instances tabbed page](https://cdn.qwiklabs.com/08WnJ%2BS22pLGEhCXuZCcONuU41NXAdPdYbZAKiYe8Dg%3D align="left")